syncthing/docs/users/stdiscosrv.rst

 Requirements
 ^^^^^^^^^^^^

-- Run the discovery server using the -http flag  :code:`discosrv -http`.
+- Run the discovery server using the -http flag  :code:`stdiscosrv -http`.
 - SSL certificate/key configured for the reverse proxy
 - The "X-Forwarded-For" http header must be passed through with the client's real IP address